patrikvalentiny/postgresql-as-service/presentation.md

   - Exposes tables, views, and functions as REST endpoints
   - Supports filtering, pagination, and relationships
   - Integrates with PostgreSQL roles and Row Level Security (RLS)
+  - Uses JWTs to securely identify users and enforce permissions based on claims
 <!-- ~0:45 min (2:00 total) -->

 ## How Does It Work?